HashirSalam/customer-feedback-page/README.md

 ## Roadmap (what’s left to improve and why.)

-    1) The first thing that I would add would be storybook components for better UI development, testing, and documentation.
+    1) I would add  storybook components for better UI development, testing, and documentation.

-    2) Some CSS animations and transitions to smoothen out some of the changes.
+    2) Some CSS animations and transitions to smoothen out some of the UI changes.

 <p align="right">(<a href="#top">back to top</a>)</p>